-Since 2007, he has served as both coordinator and faculty of the NIH Johns Hopkins-Fogarty African Bioethics Training Program and the African Bioethics Consortium, which provides training and supports collaborative partnerships/infrastructure development in research ethics across institutions in sub-Saharan Africa (Zambia, Uganda and Botswana).
+Since 2007, he has served as both coordinator and faculty of the NIH Johns Hopkins-Fogarty African Bioethics Training Program and the African Bioethics Consortium (ABC) which provides training and supports collaborative partnerships/infrastructure development in research ethics across institutions in sub-Saharan Africa (Zambia, Uganda and Botswana).
 He is also Associate Director of a Fogarty-NIH program to establish a research ethics Master’s program at the University of Malaya in Kuala Lumpur, Malaysia.
-He co-led the establishment of a JHU Master of Bioethics (MBE) program and two intensive bioethics training programs that cater to US and international students.
-He teaches Ethics of Human Experimentation and Bioethics & Law to graduate and undergraduate students at Johns Hopkins, and often lectures on topics in Global Bioethics.
+He co-led the establishment of the JHU Master of Bioethics (MBE) program and two intensive bioethics training programs that cater to US and international students.
+He teaches courses in Research Ethics and Bioethics & Law to graduate and undergraduate students at Johns Hopkins, and often lectures on topics in global bioethics.

 Mr. Ali previously worked and studied at the University of Pittsburgh Center for Bioethics and Health Law and was a Faculty Research Fellow with the University of Pittsburgh School of Law, where he co-founded and served as Executive Editor of the Pittsburgh Journal of Environmental and Public Health Law.
 He is a licensed attorney in Pennsylvania and Washington DC.